GenericSweetener/cycloidal-manual/README.md

 ![Screenshot from 2021-06-04 09-05-26](https://user-images.githubusercontent.com/79012344/120805664-093de080-c514-11eb-99e9-ee21f2e4e896.png)

 One final element of note is that, especially with a 3D printed disk, the bearing is likely to be the heaviest spinning component, and will be spinning off center to the rest of the assembly.
-This can be dealth with by using a stacked design (see 3.1.1), but suffice it to say that a lighter bearing will create less vibration.
+This can be dealt with by using a stacked design (see 3.1.1), but suffice it to say that a lighter bearing will create less vibration.

 ### 3.2.2 – The required bearings – output pins / output ring (output bearings)
 To center the output disk/pins to the housing, it is advised that a relatively large bearing is used with an inner diameter that is able to fit around the outside of the output disk, and is therefore larger than the outer edge of the output pins.
 This then mounts into the housing.